CoreyWarren/CSE_Student_Resources/README.md

 # CSE_Student_Resources
-Resources I have used or created that are related to Computer Science undergraduate studies.
+Resources that I have created, as well as the sources used for them.
+This is stuff I wish I had as a CS Freshman/Sophomore.